-SHANGHAI, May 15 (Reuters) - Global market research and index company MSCI Inc said on Tuesday it would add 234 China-listed shares to its emerging market benchmark in a two-step process in June and September, a move expected to drive a surge of foreign inflows into the country's stock markets.
+SHANGHAI, May 31 (Reuters) - Global market research and index company MSCI Inc will add roughly 230 China-listed shares to its emerging market benchmark in a two-step process starting on June 1, a move expected to drive a surge of foreign money into the country's stock markets.

-MSCI's decision last June to include yuan-denominated Chinese stocks, known as “A-shares", into its emerging market (EM) index triggered a rally in Chinese blue-chips in 2017, though the market has corrected this year amid fears that a trade war will undermine the world’s second-largest economy.
+MSCI's decision a year ago to include yuan-denominated Chinese stocks, or "A-shares", into its emerging market (EM) index triggered a rally in Chinese blue-chips in 2017, though the market has corrected this year amid rising borrowing costs and fears of a Sino-U.S. trade war.

-MSCI, a U.S.-based creator of widely-watched stock indices, will add 234 mainland traded big-caps to its benchmark Emerging Markets and All Country World Index indices.
-The companies are predominantly blue chips, like Shanghai-listed SAIC Motor Corp or famed liquor maker Kweichow Moutai Co Ltd.
+The U.S.-based creator of widely-watched stock indices, is adding A-shares to its benchmark Emerging Markets and All Country World Index indices.
+The firms are predominantly blue chips such as SAIC Motor Corp and liquor maker Kweichow Moutai Co Ltd.

-MSCI's indices are closely watched and trusted.
-Its EM index has funds with assets under management in excess of $1.6 trillion benchmarked to it.
-That means that when Chinese shares are added to the index, money that follows the benchmark will have to buy Chinese stocks to avoid deviation.
+MSCI's EM index is tracked by funds with assets under management in excess of $1.9 trillion.
+That means when Chinese shares are added to the index, money that follows the benchmark will have to buy Chinese stocks to avoid deviation.

-Some analysts estimate about $20 billion will initially flow into Chinese stocks.
-That amount could rise to $300 billion if there is full inclusion, as many market watchers expect.
+Some analysts estimate about $20 billion will initially flow into Chinese stocks, rising to $300 billion if there is full inclusion, as many expect.
 Some investors, however, predict much smaller inflows in the short term.

-The 234 yuan-denominated stocks, or China A-shares, will represent an aggregate weight of 0.39 percent in the MSCI Emerging Markets Index at a 2.5 percent partial inclusion factor during the first step of the China entry.
-The second phase of the entry will take place in September.
+The A-shares included initially will have an aggregate weight of 0.39 percent in the MSCI Emerging Markets Index at a 2.5 percent partial inclusion factor.
+The second phase of entry will occur in September.

-Further inclusion could potentially include an increase of the weighting as well as the addition of mid-cap A-shares.
-A full inclusion will see China A-shares account for about 18 percent of the MSCI EM index.
+Further inclusion could include a higher weighting and mid-cap shares.
+A full inclusion would see A-shares account for about 18 percent of the MSCI EM index.

-In 2013, MSCI put A-shares on a review list but declined to include them in any indexes, citing issues including capital mobility restrictions and uncertainties around taxes.
-It continued to reject A-shares in 2015 and 2016.
+In 2013, MSCI put A-shares on a review list but did not include them in indexes, citing issues including capital mobility restrictions and uncertainties around taxes.

 Finally, in June 2017, MSCI announced the partial inclusion this year following a fourth consultation with global investors, recognising China's efforts to reform its capital markets.

-- QFII, or the Qualified Foreign Institutional Investor scheme, allows certain institutions to directly invest in Chinese stocks, within limits.
+Foreign investors can also access Chinese shares through QFII, the Qualified Foreign Institutional Investor scheme, within limits.
 The State Administration of Foreign Exchange has granted $99.5 billion worth of quotas for QFII investment.

-- RMB QFII.
-This allows the use of offshore yuan to invest in Chinese shares.
+Another scheme, RMB QFII, allows the use of offshore yuan to invest in Chinese shares.

 Foreign investment in Chinese shares has been on the rise, but remains relatively small.
-There are restrictions on inbound investment but even so the “northbound" quota through the connect schemes has rarely been maxed out.
+The "northbound" quota through the connect schemes has rarely been maxed out.
 Foreign investors have cited a litany of concerns, from unfamiliarity with Chinese companies to worries about corporate governance.

 Some funds tracking the MSCI A-share inclusion index have seen heavy inflows since announcement of the China entry.

-MSCI has said further inclusion will be subject to China's moves to deregulate its capital markets, including granting foreigners more accessibility to its markets, making continued progress on trading suspensions, and further loosening restrictions on the creation of index-linked investment vehicles.
+Yes.
+MSCI says further inclusion will be subject to China's moves to deregulate its markets, including granting foreigners more accessibility, making continued progress on trading suspensions, and further loosening restrictions on the creation of index-linked investment vehicles.

 Reporting by John Ruwitch and Samuel Shen; Editing by Kim Coghill & Shri Navaratnam